Case-esaC/iDrug/README.md

 - Run `main.m`: predict drug-disease interactions, and evaluate the results with cross-validation.

 ```
-matlab main(rank1, rank2, w, alpha, neta, gamma)
+matlab main(rank1, rank2, w, alpha, beta, gamma)
 ```
-where (rank1, rank2, w, alpha, neta, gamma) are the parameters as described in the paper.
+where (rank1, rank2, w, alpha, beta, gamma) are the parameters as described in the paper.
 The results are shown as

 <img src="res.jpg" width="800">